Joshua B. Howell: Early life

 Howell was born in New Jersey in 1806 on his family's estate named "Fancy Hill".
-His father, Colonel Joshua Ladd Howell had served in the War of 1812 and his grandfather, also named Joshua Ladd Howell, served as a quartermaster during the American Revolution.
+His father, Colonel Joshua Ladd Howell, had served in the War of 1812, and his grandfather, also named Joshua Ladd Howell, served as a quartermaster during the American Revolution.

-Early War Service
+Early war service

-In 1861 at the outbreak of the Civil War, Howell was appointed Brigadier General in the Pennsylvania Militia.
+In 1861, at the outbreak of the Civil War, Howell was appointed Brigadier General in the Pennsylvania Militia.
 He was also commissioned colonel of the 85th Pennsylvania Volunteer Infantry with which he would serve during the war.
 His regiment was assigned to the IV Corps during the Peninsula Campaign.
-Following the battle of Malvern Hill Colonel Howell and the 85th Pennsylvania were transferred to North Carolina serving under the XVIII Corps.
-Howell fought in the Goldsboro Expedition at the battles of Kinston, White Hall and Goldsboro.
+Following the battle of Malvern Hill, Colonel Howell and the 85th Pennsylvania were transferred to North Carolina, serving under the XVIII Corps.
+Howell fought in the Goldsborough Expedition at the battles of Kinston, White Hall and Goldsborough.

 Charleston

-For the next 6 months Howell was in command of a brigade in the XVIII Corps along the North Carolina coast.
-In July 1863 his brigade was transferred to the X Corps in the Department of the South.
+For the next 6 months, Howell was in command of a brigade in the XVIII Corps along the North Carolina coast.
+In July 1863, his brigade was transferred to the X Corps in the Department of the South.
 Howell's brigade was designated the 2nd Brigade, Terry's Division, X Corps and took part in the siege of Charleston Harbor.
 At one point during the siege, Howell was wounded in the head when a Confederate artillery shell from Fort Wagner hit the bombproof he was in.
-His soldiers feared he was dead but his wound proved to be minor and Howell returned to his command.
+His soldiers feared he was dead, but his wound proved to be minor, and Howell returned to his command.
 He kept a piece of the shell fragment with him in remembrance of his close call.

-Petersburg & Death
+Petersburg and death

-In 1864 the X Corps was transferred to the Army of the James in conjunction with Ulysses S. Grant's Overland Campaign.
+In 1864, the X Corps was transferred to the Army of the James in conjunction with Ulysses S. Grant's Overland Campaign.
 Howell led his brigade during the Bermuda Hundred Campaign and the early stages of the Siege of Petersburg where he was occasionally in command of a division.
-He happened to be acting commander of the 3rd Division, X Corps when he was severely injured in a fall from his horse.
-His injuries proved to be mortal and Colonel Howell died in the field hospital of the 85th Pennsylvania on September 14, 1864, three days after his 58th birthday.
+He happened to be acting commander of the 3rd Division, X Corps, when he was severely injured in a fall from his horse.
+His injuries proved to be mortal, and Colonel Howell died in the field hospital of the 85th Pennsylvania on September 14, 1864, three days after his 58th birthday.
 He was posthumously promoted to brigadier general, backdated to September 13, 1864.
 He was interred in Clarksboro, New Jersey.